The truth is I`m sitting here tapping away at the keyboard procrastinating on a sponsored blog post I should be writing.

-On a serious note, being an honest parent takes a tremendous amount of vulnerability and courage.
-The fear of being judged is such a strong force within a mother`s being, that in some cases masking our parenting imperfections with highlight reels, feels better than telling the god honest truth!
+In all seriousness, being an honest parent takes a tremendous amount of vulnerability and courage.
+The fear of being judged is such a strong force within a mother`s being, that in some cases, masking our parenting imperfections with highlight reels, feels better than telling the god honest truth!

 In addition, I don`t show the times I want to lose my shit on my children.
 Nor do I always disclose the truth about the times I’ve compared myself to other moms I think have all their shit together.
 I lie to myself all the time, telling myself I don`t need self-care.
 I tell myself there`s no time to make myself a priority.
 And the worst lie of all: saying I’m loving every minute of motherhood!

 O.K., so maybe you haven’t lied about any of these things or maybe you just tell different motherhood lies.
 And if you haven`t told any motherhood lies, then big props to you!
-If our noses actually did grow if we lied, you`d be the mom that doesn’t look like Pinocchio or a wicked witch.
+If our noses actually did grow if we lied, you`d be the mom that doesn’t look like Pinocchio.

 Bravo, honest mom with the beautiful nose moms are longing for, keep telling yourself the truth, it looks good on you!